 The most significant conclusions were (1) that there is a need to communicate and coordinate across the organic value chain, and that the tool should make it possible for the different parts of the chain to communicate about what criteria they act from, and thereby assess different assessments; (2) that the communication in the chain should be based on ‘good examples’, that is, on specific authentic initiatives in the practice of the users, and not in general aggregated assessments; and (3) that the tool should be user driven and not determined by e.g. scientist and advisors, so that it will be the users that determine what assessments are needed and where they should be elaborated.

-Based on this important user input and the theoretical analyses, the project has developed a prototype for a tool (see Alrøe & Noe 2014b and links below).
+Based on this important user input and the theoretical analyses, the project has developed a prototype for an interactive internet-based tool (see Alrøe & Noe 2014b and links below).
 This tool can establish contact across the chain, give users an overview of what has been done in the entire organic value chain to give the products their special qualities, and make it possible for users to create their own profiles, comment and ask questions to other users.
-The tool constitutes a platform where farmers, companies, stores and consumers can work together to develop organics based on many criteria at the same time.
+The tool will constitute a platform where farmers, companies, stores and consumers can work together to develop organics based on many criteria at the same time.